 Why feedback is so important

 Positive feedback is the overriding criteria we use when selecting trainers to partner with or employ.
-We are fortunate in that we have a core of fantastic and loyal trainers who consistently receive outstanding feedback form their participants.
-Having happy training course participants ensures you receive repeat business in either follow up courses by the participant or referrals for the same course from the happy participant returning to their workplace and spreading the word.
-This focus has enabled us to become the national training organization with an expanding array of training courses now offered in every capital city across Australia.
+We are fortunate in that we have a core of fantastic and loyal trainers.
+Who consistently receive outstanding feedback form their participants.
+Having happy training course participants ensures you receive repeat business.
+In either follow up courses by the participant or referrals for the same course from the happy participant.
+Who returned to their workplace and spreading the word.
+This focus has enabled us to become the national training organization with an expanding array of training courses.
+Now offered in every capital city across Australia.

 We almost take it for granted until something goes wrong and here is how one went wrong for us recently.